Musa Halilu Ahmed: Career

+Politics

 Musa has played roles and served in various capacities in different key political parties in Nigeria over the course of the last two decades.
 He has been involved in various stages of the evolution, growth and survival of several notable political parties they include: The All Nigerians Peoples Party (ANPP), Congress for Progressive Change (CPC), and the All Progressives Congress (APC).

 He played an active role in the build-up towards the 2015 Presidential election in Nigeria.
 Musa was involved in different strategic areas where he contested for the post of National Delegate and emerged successful, a convention that saw the historic rise of President Muhammadu Buhari as the then Presidential candidate of the APC.
 In spite of contributing immensely to the triumph of the ruling political party APC at the 2015 Presidential election, Musa took a back seat in the political space and went back to his flourishing business realm in the private sector.